Pleural cavity: Pleural fluid

 Pleural fluid is a serous fluid produced by the serous membrane covering normal pleurae.
 Most fluid is produced by the exudation in parietal circulation (intercostal arteries) via bulk flow and reabsorbed by the lymphatic system.
 Thus, pleural fluid is produced and reabsorbed continuously.
 The composition and volume is regulated by mesothelial cells in the pleura.
 In a normal 70 kg human, a few milliliters of pleural fluid is always present within the intrapleural space.
 Larger quantities of fluid can accumulate in the pleural space only when the rate of production exceeds the rate of reabsorption.
 Normally, the rate of reabsorption increases as a physiological response to accumulating fluid, with the reabsorption rate increasing up to 40 times the normal rate before significant amounts of fluid accumulate within the pleural space.
 Thus, a profound increase in the production of pleural fluid—or some blocking of the reabsorbing lymphatic system—is required for fluid to accumulate in the pleural space.

 Pleural fluid circulation

 The hydrostatic equilibrium model, viscous flow model and capillary equilibrium model are the three hypothesised models of circulation of pleural fluid.

-According to the viscous flow model, the intra pleural pressure gradient drives a downward viscous flow of pleural fluid along the flat surfaces of ribs.The capillary equilibrium model states that the high negative apical pleural pressure leads to a basal-to-apical gradient at the mediastinal pleural surface, leading to a fluid flow directed up towards the apex (helped by the beating heart and ventilation in lungs).Thus the recirculation of fluid occurs.
-Finally there's a traverse flow from margins to flat portion of ribs completes the fluid circulation.
+According to the viscous flow model, the intra pleural pressure gradient drives a downward viscous flow of pleural fluid along the flat surfaces of ribs.
+The capillary equilibrium model states that the high negative apical pleural pressure leads to a basal-to-apical gradient at the mediastinal pleural surface, leading to a fluid flow directed up toward the apex (helped by the beating heart and ventilation in lungs).
+Thus the recirculation of fluid occurs.
+Finally there is a traverse flow from margins to flat portion of ribs completes the fluid circulation.

 Absorption occurs into lymphatic vessels at the level of the diaphragmatic pleura.